 **Just a quick heads up- this post contains affiliate links which means if you click on them and buy something, I will earn a small commission (at no additional cost to you) to help continue maintaining this site.

-With all this being said, my goal for this meal plan post is to give you a simple, maintainable, meal plan that you can print off and easily follow to get started.
+With this being said, the goal for this AIP meal plan post is to give you a simple, flexible, meal plan that you can print off and easily follow to get started.
 I've provided alternative options as well so you can shape it to fit your needs as you go.